Interview with John Green

 Description

-John Green was born on the 22nd of September 1921 in Penge, South East London.
+John Green was born on the 22 September 1921 in Penge, South East London.
 He registered for the Royal Air Force to prevent being called up by the Army and was drafted in 1942.
 He was posted to the Isle of Man, where he volunteered as a drogue operator during training operations, before transferring to bomb disposal in Bathford.
 In 1944, Green volunteered for aircrew and opted to train as an air gunner.
-He formed a crew at 30 Operational Training Unit, RAF Hixon, converted from Wellingtons to Halifaxes at RAF Sandoft, and attended the Lancaster Finishing School at RAF Hemswell.
+He formed a crew at 30 Operational Training Unit, RAF Hixon, converted from Wellingtons to Halifaxes at RAF Sandtoft, and attended the Lancaster Finishing School at RAF Hemswell.
 The crew joined 100 Squadron, RAF Grimsby, in October 1944.
-He recalls the conditions inside the mid-upper gunner turret, manually releasing their bombs over Speyer, and failing to complete their sixteenth to Kemnitz, which resulted in a Lack of Moral Fibre accusation to ground the pilot and disband the crew.
-In March 1945, Green was posted to 12 Squadron, RAF Wickenby, and completed fifteen further operations.
+He recalls the conditions inside the mid-upper gunner turret, manually releasing their bombs over Speyer, and failing to complete their 16th to Kemnitz, which resulted in a Lack of Moral Fibre accusation to ground the pilot and disband the crew.
+In March 1945, Green was posted to 12 Squadron, RAF Wickenby, and completed a further 15 operations.
 He describes the lack of camaraderie with his new crew and shooting down a Ju 88 on an operation to Nuremberg, for which the pilot received recognition but he did not.
 For Operation Manna, he undertook three trips to Valkenburg, and one to Rotterdam, and recalls dropping chocolate bars for children and viewing a message of thanks written in tulips.
-Green describes his career after demobilisation, his opinion regarding the treatment of Bomber Command, emigrating to New Zealand in the 1970s, and his active membership with the New Zealand Bomber Command Association.
+John describes his career after demobilisation, his opinion regarding the treatment of Bomber Command, emigrating to New Zealand in the 1970s, and his active membership with the New Zealand Bomber Command Association.

 Creator